Tuesday, December 31, 2019

 The Sky This Week - Thursday January 2 to Thursday January 9

-The First Quarter Moon is Wednesday January 8.
-The Earth is at perihelion (when it is closest to the Sun) on the 4th.
+The First Quarter Moon is Friday, January 3.
+The Moon is at apogee when it is furthest from the Earth on January the 2nd.
+Earth is at perihelion, when it is closest to the Sun, on the 5th.

 Labels: weekly sky